possiblynaught/m3u8_audacity_splicer/README.md

 1) To prepare for use, download pipeclient module from audacity source code: https://raw.githubusercontent.com/audacity/audacity/master/scripts/piped-work/pipeclient.py

+2) Install slugify to create safe filenames from the track names pip install python-slugify

-2) Place the pipeclient module (pipeclient.py) and splice audio script (splice_audio.py) into the Audacity modules folder, you should make the directory if it doesn't exist yet:
+3) Place the pipeclient module (pipeclient.py) and splice audio script (splice_audio.py) into the Audacity modules folder, you should make the directory if it doesn't exist yet:
 - Linux: ~/.audacity-files/modules/
 - Windows: the "modules" folder should be in the same location as audacity.exe
 - Mac: the "modules" folder should be in the "Contents" folder.

-3) Next, enable mod-script-pipe by going to the menu in Audactity:
+4) Next, enable mod-script-pipe by going to the menu in Audactity:
 Edit -> Preferences -> Modules -> Select 'Ask' in drop down menu for mod-script-pipe

-4) Now, reboot Audacity and select 'Yes' to start the mod-script-pipe.
+5) Now, reboot Audacity and select 'Yes' to start the mod-script-pipe.
 If you had any issues, you can find more info here: https://manual.audacityteam.org/man/scripting.html

-5) Then, run the script from within the audacity modules folder with:
+6) Then, run the script from within the audacity modules folder with:

 ```bash
 python3 splice_audio.py